 The basics of bankruptcy

-Special rules for taxation of individuals in Chapter 7, 13 & 11
+Special rules for taxation of individuals in chapters 3, 7, and 11

 Discharge of indebtedness and the taxes discharged by bankruptcy

-Filing obligation in Chapter 7, Chapter 11 and Chapter 13
+Filing obligation under Chapter 7, Chapter 11, and Chapter 13

 NASBA & IRS Category of Study: Taxes